itprojects/InboxPager/README.md

 - Keep track of your unread messages.

-- Notify with sound of new messages, per user choice.
+- Notify with sound of new messages (per user choice).

-- Notify with device vibration of new messages, per user choice.
+- Notify with device vibration of new messages (per user choice).

 - Work with OpenPGP messages.

-- Verify hostnames, if not self-signed certificates.
+- Verify hostnames (if self-signed certificates aren't available).

 ## WON'T FIX

-- Automatically, on a cloud server, Save/Restore interrnal database.
-If a backup of the local device is necessary, then close the app and copy/paste the database from "/data/data/...".
+- Automatically, on a cloud server, Save/Restore internal database.
+If a backup of the local device is necessary, close the app and copy/paste the database from "/data/data/...".

 - Backend that runs in the background, as a constantly present service.

-- Contacts integration with rest of Android OS.
+- Contacts integration with the rest of the Android OS.

-- Forwarding messages (digests), from inside the app.
+- Forwarding messages (digests) from inside the app.

 - Full IMAP folders.
 The app is "lite".

 - Ordinary non-SSL/TLS.
 This includes (STARTTLS).

 - Printing messages on paper.
-You can save them to file, and print them manually.
+You can save them to file and print them manually.

-- Automatic inclusion of the message being replied to, in the new message.
+- Automatic inclusion of the message being replied to in the new message.

 # Permissions

-InboxPager uses android permissions on the local device for the following reasons:
+InboxPager uses the listed android permissions accordingly:

-ACCESS_NETWORK_STATE, INTERNET:

-Communication with user defined message servers.
+ACCESS_NETWORK_STATE, INTERNET: Communication with user defined message servers.
 Downloading/Uploading messages.

-VIBRATE:

-Device can be made to vibrate, if new messages have arrived.
+VIBRATE: Device can be made to vibrate if new messages have arrived.
 Users can disable this setting from inside the application.

-WRITE_EXTERNAL_STORAGE:

-In order to save messages or attachments to the device.
+WRITE_EXTERNAL_STORAGE: To be able to save messages or attachments to the device.

-READ_EXTERNAL_STORAGE:

-In order to send messages with attachments.
+READ_EXTERNAL_STORAGE: To be able to send messages with attachments.

 ## Requirements